hunter-teacher-cert/csci70700-spring-2023-rkaufman8/README.md

 Every new repl is now a Nix repl, which means you can install any package available on Nix, and support any number of languages in a single repl.
 You can search for a list of available packages [here](https://search.nixos.org/packages).

-The `replit.nix` file should look something like the example below.
+The `replit.nix` file should look -something like the example below.
 The `deps` array specifies which Nix packages you would like to be available in your environment.

 ```nix
 { pkgs }: {